laport14/fit-tech/README.md

 #### MVP

-- Build Airtable and import data to React App
+- Build Airtable and import data to the React App
 - Use Icons on my homepage to link to the logged data from my Air Table
 - When selecting the Icons, render the data specific to the icon on the page.
+- Add workouts from a form and append to page
+- Ability to delete existing data on the log page

 #### PostMVP

-- Add a weather app API and append weather Data to the Home Page for the user to make an informed decision about what fitness goals they will pursue for they day
+- Add a weather app API and append weather Data to the Home Page for the user.
 - Add a separate card or link for updating the existing workouts in the log
-- Add a hidden easter egg on the front page
 - Tracker for calories burned appended to the Home Page
 - Tracker for Miles Ran/Biked appended to the Home Page & Goal tracker
+- Darkmode / Lightmode toggle

 ## Project Schedule